gordbegli/dotfiles/prompts.md

 ```

 ```
 Categorize.
 Create python file that outputs group bar chart with categories as x, hours as percentage of total week hours as y, and a bar for each week at each x value.
+No deps.
 ```